makermoekoe/LORA-GPS-Tracker/README.md

 GPIO41 | GPS_RXD | Input
 GPIO42 | GPS_TXD | Output

-By switching off the EN_LDO2 output, the second LDO which powers the GPS as well as LORA module, the on board LED and the OLED display, will be shut down.
+By switching off the EN_LDO2 output, the second LDO which powers the GPS as well as LORA module, the onboard LED and the OLED display, will be shut down.

 ## Power measurements